Chapter 25. Configuring Pipeline Execution

 jenkins-persistent template which uses persistent storage for Jenkins, add the following to your master configuration file:

-jenkinsPipelineConfig: autoProvisionEnabled: true 1 templateNamespace: openshift 2 templateName: jenkins-pipeline 3 serviceName: jenkins-pipeline-svc 4 parameters: 5 key1: value1 key2: value2
+jenkinsPipelineConfig: autoProvisionEnabled: true 1 templateNamespace: openshift 2 templateName: jenkins-persistent 3 serviceName: jenkins-persistent-svc 4 parameters: 5 key1: value1 key2: value2

 - Defaults to